 Dealing with a company that's gone out of business

-- registering a claim as a creditor - fill out the form with details of what you are owed and send it to the administrator dealing with the trader’s debts
+You should register a claim as a creditor by filling out the form with details of what you’re owed and sending it to the administrator dealing with the trader’s debts.

 If you've registered a claim

 When you register a claim as a creditor, you’re added to a list of all the people the company owes money to.
-Other people, for example banks, will get paid first, so you might not get anything.
+Other people, like banks, will get paid first so you might not get any money back.

 If you’ve already got the item but it’s faulty, you can try to: